avpaderno/graphicsmagick/README.md

 ## Credits

-- Ported to Backdrop CMS by [kiamlaluno](https://github.com/kiamlaluno), one of the maintainers for the Drupal module.
+- Ported to Backdrop CMS by [Alberto Paderno](https://www.drupal.org/u/apaderno), co-maintainer of the Drupal module.
-- Originally written for Drupal by [Andor](https://www.drupal.org/u/Sweetchuck).
+- Originally written for Drupal by [Andor](https://www.drupal.org/u/Sweetchuck), project owner and maintainer of the Drupal module.

 ## License